 Today is my Cancerversary.
-I can’t believe it’s already been a year.
+I can’t believe it’s been a year already.
 November 4, 2015, was the day I got the call.
 I can still hear the doctor’s voice telling me I have breast cancer.
 I don’t remember much after that.
-I was at work when I got the call and she asked was it the right time to talk.
-Of course, it wasn’t, but I had been waiting for answers for so long.
+I was at work, and she asked was it the good time to talk.
+Of course, it wasn’t a good time, but I had to know..

 I was again getting the runaround and couldn’t get an appointment until October 12, 2015.
-This was the longest wait.
 When I get there, I have almost turned away because my primary doctor hadn’t sent the right paperwork.
-This is the most inefficient process.
 I was at the medical office who requested I get an ultrasound but they wouldn’t perform it without a request from another doctor.
 I was terrified.
 I didn’t ask anyone to come with me until the last minute.
 I wanted to believe it was just routine.
-I had heard stories from other women that their experience turned out to be nothing.
+I had heard stories from other women with similar experiences, and it turned out to be nothing.
 Even my mother has gone through it.

 This time I didn’t get the results from a technician.
 The doctor who performed the biopsy called to tell me.
 I can never forget those words.
 It is cancer.
-For the next couple of weeks, that is all the voice in my head said.
-Over and over again.
+For the next couple of weeks, I kept repeating those words over and over again in my head.
 I have breast cancer.
 The more the voice spoke to me I thought the more it would feel real.
 But it didn’t.
 Nothing seems real anymore.
 Even after a year I look back and can’t believe that it happened to me.
 I was there.
 I remember every chemo appointment, surgery and radiation appointment.

 I’m still going through the stages of grief.
 Not necessarily in order.